Animation & Transition Suppression

 --font-render-hinting=none Eliminates OS-level font smoothing differences

-Viewport configuration must be strictly locked to integer dimensions (e.g., 1280x720).
+Viewport configuration must use integer dimensions (e.g., 1280×720).
 Fractional viewport sizes trigger browser sub-pixel rounding, which propagates to tile boundary seams and vector stroke rendering.
-Additionally, disable browser-level caching during test execution to ensure tile requests hit the network layer consistently, preventing stale tile injection from skewing visual baselines.

 Test Runner Implementation Patterns